Go to pot

 "I can get marijuana faster than I can get a text at the bookstore," says a UCLA graduate student.
 College students, it seems, have gone to pot.

 Of course, people had been going to pot long before then.
-That was in the sense of 'going to (the) pot', i.e. being chopped up and boiled for food.
+That was in the sense of 'going to (the) pot', that is, being chopped up and boiled for food.
 That usage dates back at least as far as the 16th century; for example, in William Tindale's An answere vnto Sir Thomas Mores dialoge, 1530:

 Then goeth a part of ye little flocke to pot, and the rest scatter.